 Snapping the board.

-I have managed to do this twice, once when I was free riding and hit a good sized rock mid turn and once trying a new trick off a jump and landing really heavy on the tail of the board.
-The other common way to snap a board is landing heavy on rails in a board slide.
+I have managed to do this twice, once when I was free riding and hit a good-sized rock mid-turn and once trying a new trick off a jump and landing really heavy on the tail of the board.
+The other common way to snap a board is landing heavily on rails in a boardslide.

-Although hitting a rock can definitely break your board, often times the damage it not fatal.
-A hole in the middle of the base is not too serious and can be repaired, if the damage is near the edge or the side wall this is a little more serious so always get your board checked out at your local snowboard shop before either continuing to ride on it or throwing it in the trash!
+Although hitting a rock can definitely break your board, oftentimes the damage is not fatal.
+A hole in the middle of the base is not too serious and can be repaired if the damage is near the edge or the sidewall this is a little more serious so always get your board checked out at your local snowboard shop before either continuing to ride on it or throwing it in the trash!

 Cracking the edges